VitD3 Supplementation in Patients With Multiple Myeloma VITAMIN D

 What's the purpose of this trial?

 The goal of this clinical trial is to evaluate post-transplant immune reconstitution and lymphocyte recovery as well as the 3-year progression-free survival of patients with multiple myeloma in two treatment arms.
-One arm will receive lenalidomide and an intensified regimen of maintenance VitD, and the other arm will receive lenalidomide and a therapeutic regimen of VitD.
-This clinical trial will also evaluate the overall response rate and survival for both treatment arms.

 This is an upcoming trial that has not yet started accepting patients.